-Below you will find major milestones in BLS history grouped by decade.
+Below are major milestones in BLS history, grouped by decade.
 Click on the links within the timeline for more information.

 - 1891 Investigated the effects of tariff legislation on wages and prices.

 - 1898 Published Hand and Machine Labor, providing information on the effect of machinery costs of production, productivity, wages, and employment in selected industries.

 - 1912 Introduced series on industrial accidents.